pzprado/GasOptimisationFoundry/README.md

 26' = Gas Contract - getPayments function - User must have a valid non zero address

 Improved -160,180 on the block above, total -310,556 gas until here.

+2. Variables

+a.
+Remove address senderOfTx variable from functions and just use msg.sender [-13,214, to current gas of 2,217,675]

+3. Remove functions and modifiers:

+a.
+Remove checkForAdmin and the modifier onlyAdminOrOwner [current gas 1,994,634]

+b.
+Remove modifier checkIfWhiteListed and corresponding use in functions [current gas 1,950,985]